-Contact: Cynamon Butler, cbutler@cbtrust.org, 410-974-2941 ext.
-114 or 919-669-9531
+CONTACT Lindsay Greenwood lgreenwood@cbtrust.org 410-974-2941 ext.
+114

-(Annapolis, MD) February 17, 2021 - Tax season is here, and Marylanders can help protect one of our state's greatest natural treasures, the Chesapeake Bay and its wildlife, by making a tax-deductible contribution to line 35, the Chesapeake Bay and Endangered Species Fund, on the Maryland tax form.
+(Annapolis, MD) February 8, 2021 - Tax season is here, and Marylanders can help protect one of our state's greatest natural treasures, the Chesapeake Bay and its wildlife, by making a tax-deductible contribution to line 35, the Chesapeake Bay and Endangered Species Fund, on the Maryland tax form.

-Where does the money go?
 The Chesapeake Bay and Endangered Species Fund was created to support Bay restoration and education programs and to protect Maryland's rare, threatened, and endangered species.
 The fund is split evenly between the Chesapeake Bay Trust, a highly rated nonprofit organization, and the Wildlife and Heritage Division of the Maryland Department of Natural Resources.
-The line on the state income tax form allows Marylanders to quickly and easily donate to help the Bay and conserve Maryland's native wildlife and endangered species.
-Nearly \$1 million was contributed through the 2019 tax check-off, which funded Bay restoration initiatives, community stewardship projects, and environmental education programs across Maryland from the mountains to the ocean.
+Line 35 on the state income tax form allows Marylanders to quickly and easily donate to help the Bay and conserve Maryland's native wildlife and endangered species.
+Over \$1 million was contributed through the 2021 tax check-off, which funded Bay restoration initiatives, community stewardship projects, and environmental education programs throughout the state.

 Now more than ever, it is important to protect - and visit - our natural resources.
-Many outdoor spaces, such as state parks, saw a significant increase in visitors during the COVID-19 pandemic when indoor venues like movie theaters and the mall were off limits.
+Many outdoor spaces, such as state parks, have seen a significant increase in visitors during the COVID-19 pandemic.

-"More and more people are beginning to understand what science has shown us for decades: People who spend time outdoors are healthier, which means they likely have fewer underlying conditions, which means they are poised to be able to withstand attacks like COVID-19 better," said Jana Davis, executive director of the Chesapeake Bay Trust.
-"We need to make sure ALL of our residents have access to healthy, clean, green outdoor spaces and that we work to solve any disparities in this access, and contributions to this fund can help."
+"Science shows us that people who spend time outdoors are healthier, physically and mentally," said Dr. Jana Davis, president of the Chesapeake Bay Trust.
+"All residents in our communities need access to clean, healthy, green, outdoor spaces and it is imperative that we work to solve any disparities in that access.
+Your 100% tax deductible contribution to this fund can directly help that need."